Shega-PID/wordpress-to-strapi-migrator/README.md

 }
 ```
-* ***Add environment variable**: to your .env file, wordpress_username and wordpress_password if your WordPress REST API is protected
+* **Add environment variable**: to your .env file, wordpress_username and wordpress_password if your WordPress REST API is protected
 ```bash
 WORDPRESS_TOKEN_URL=https://xxx/wp-json/jwt-auth/v1/token
 WORDPRESS_USERNAME=xxx
 WORDPRESS_PASSWORD=xxx
 CONTENT_URL=https://xxx/wp-json/wp/v2
 ```
-* ***To migrate Authors**: First export your authors from WordPress.Then create json file that contain your authors list with __'w_authors.json'__ file name inside your strapi project root directory.
-Then navigate to left side nav, select w-to-s-migrator, enter __author__ as an input for REST API field and click migrate button.
+* **To migrate Authors**: First export your authors from WordPress.Then create json file that contain your authors list with **w_authors.json** file name inside your strapi project root directory.
+Then navigate to left side nav, select w-to-s-migrator, enter **author__** as an input for REST API field and click migrate button.
-* ***To migrate Users**: First export your users from WordPress.Then create json file that contain your users list using  __'w_users.json'__ inside your strapi project root directory.Then navigate to left side nav, select w-to-s-migrator, enter start page, end page and batch number and  __users__ as an input for REST API field. start page, end page and batch number depending on number of users you have on your WordPress App.
+* **To migrate Users**: First export your users from WordPress.Then create json file that contain your users list using  **w_users.json** inside your strapi project root directory.Then navigate to left side nav, select w-to-s-migrator, enter start page, end page and batch number and  **users** as an input for REST API field. start page, end page and batch number depending on number of users you have on your WordPress App.
-* ***To migrate category**: Enter start page, end page and batch number as per your category content and use __categories__ as an input for the REST API.
+* **To migrate category**: Enter start page, end page and batch number as per your category content and use **categories** as an input for the REST API.
-* ***To migrate Tag**: Enter start page, end page and batch number as per your category content and use __tags__ as an input for the REST API.
+* **To migrate Tag**: Enter start page, end page and batch number as per your category content and use **tags** as an input for the REST API.
-* ***To migrate comments**: Enter start page, end page and batch number as per your category content and use __comments__ as an input for the REST API.
+* **To migrate comments**: Enter start page, end page and batch number as per your category content and use **comments** as an input for the REST API.
-* ***To migrate media**: Enter start page, end page and batch number as per your category content and use __media__ as an input for the REST API.
+* **To migrate media**: Enter start page, end page and batch number as per your category content and use **media** as an input for the REST API.
-* ***To migrate post**: Enter start page, end page and batch number as per your category content and use __posts__ as an input for the REST API.
+* **To migrate post**: Enter start page, end page and batch number as per your category content and use **posts** as an input for the REST API.

-__Note That__: If you got more complex field mapping and also got static field value.
+## Note That: If you got more complex field mapping and also got static field value.
 Then follow below instruction

-* ***Clone the repo**:
+* **Clone the repo**:
 ```bash
 git clone https://github.com/shega-media-technology/wordpress-to-strapi-migrator.git
 ```
-* ***Create plugins director**: In side your strapi project under src director if you don't have plugins directory create it and copy paste the repo you clone there.
+* **Create plugins director**: In side your strapi project under src director if you don't have plugins directory create it and copy paste the repo you clone there.
-* ***Add plugin config**: Add integration config to your ./config/plugins  file
+* **Add plugin config**: Add integration config to your ./config/plugins  file
 ```bash
  'w-to-s-migrator':
     {